 10) Make a blind stitch to close up the hole.

 • Take your needle and thread and double your thread and tie a knot.
 Make sure your thread is long enough to close up your hole, but if it’s too long there is more of a chance that the thread will knot as you’re working.
 It's a fine balance.

 • Pin your hole closed so that you do not have fabric moving around on you.

 • From the inside of the fold, poke your needle and pull the thread through.
 Poke it back through a few millimetres on the inside fold of the opposite piece of fabric and pull through.

 • You will be sewing the fabric on the inside of the fold of the hole to bring the two pieces of fabric together while trying to hide the thread.

 11) Fluff up the pillow!
-I was told that if you leave the pillows in the sun they will fluff up on their own.
-I tried it, but I can't prove the pillows fluffed up because of the sun or because of the air and not being in a vacuum sealed bag.
+I was told that if you leave the pillows in the sun they will fluff up on its own.
+I tried it, but I can't prove the pillows fluffed up because of the sun from no longer being in a vacuum sealed bag.

 When I was done, I delivered the pillows to my friends house and was trying to take photos of the finished product, but my friend kept photobombing them.
 So I am including some of the photos I have of her and the pillows.